Actuarial Science

 • Highly practical, innovative, versatile and numerate.

-• Able to provide realistic solutions to complex problems and with a long term forward looking outlook on issues.
+• Able to provide realistic solutions to complex problems and with a long-term outlook on issues.

 • Good communicators who can explain methodology and conclusions to others and contribute to multi-disciplinary teams.